![]() |

 Responsible for:

-Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SEND know as necessary.
+Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENDCo know as necessary.

 Writing and updating support plans, and sharing and reviewing these with parents at least once each term and planning for the next term.